prasannavkumar/prasannavkumar/README.md

 ## About me

 CS Graduate with 6 years of experience spanning industry, research and academia.
+📍 Based in Canada (Open to remote & hybrid opportunities)

 🎓 **Education:**
 - **MMath in CS** – University of Waterloo